thealphaedge/thealphaedge.github.io/_posts/2019-11-22-Getting-Start-With-NLP!.md

 Failure can be fun!  _Image source: Getty_

-Thanks for reading, hope you can leave comments if there is any question, advice or idea to share with us!

 ## Next Up…

-In our next post, we will talk about Trading strategy backtest in Python (comment: or NLP we can discuss what’s next).
+Thanks for reading!
+In our next post, we will talk about Trading strategy backtest in Python.
 Stay tuned!